 How to Clean Solid-State Calibration Filters

 So what can I use for cleaning my filter?
-The only safe way for a use to clean a solid calibration filter is with dust-free compressed air.
+The only safe way to clean a solid calibration filter is with dust-free compressed air.
 Simply lay the filter on a clean surface with the optical side facing up and give it a shot or two with the compressed air.
 Note: only use dust-free air in a can.
 Some compressor lines have dust in them and they can damage the optical surfaces.

 How to Handle Liquid Calibration Standards